ypconfig/ypconfig/README.md

 # Usage

 When installing ypconfig, a config file will be created for you in `/etc/ypconfig/ypconfig.yml`.
 This config file will contain your currently configured interfaces.
 Note that this config file will not be generated when a file with the same name already exists.
+You can generate a config file at any time using `ypconfig createconfig`.

 ypconfig ships with a systemd unit, `ypconfig.service`.
 This one-shot service takes care of configuring your interfaces (as specified in the config file) on boot.

 You can commit at any time by running `ypconfig commit`.
 This will rollback if it doesn't receive your confirmation within 60 seconds.
 This behaviour can be overridden by running with the `--confirm` flag, but you should probably not do that as it will not rollback when you may need it to.
 Note that running `--confirm` with a faulty config file will not commit.
+You can check your config file using `ypconfig configtest`.

+All `ypconfig` commands take the argument `--cfg`, which allows you to use a custom config file.

 # Examples